-Simply stated, the planning process-focused on cost, schedule, and performance is itself a dynamic system.
+Simply stated, the planning process-focused on cost, schedule, and performance-is itself a dynamic system.
 The activities on these three axes (and within the system that is the development project) change on their own through the dynamic processes of the development effort.
 In the execution process, the activities on these three axes are also changing.
-This movement creates time pressure forcing PMs to act, often with incomplete and/ or imperfect information.
-They can't wait to act before making a decision as failure to act, also has dynamic consequences.
+This movement creates time pressure forcing PMs to act, often with incomplete and/or imperfect information.
+They cannot wait to act before making a decision, as failure to act also has dynamic consequences.
+According to Dörner (1997), review knows the focus is on quantitative metrics.
+Using an Integrated Master Schedule (IMS) and other quantitative tools, including earned value, the review focuses on how the project is performing to schedule and cost.
+PMs measure schedule and cost efficiency using accurate and extremely precise measures such as the cost performance index (CPI) and schedule performance index (SPI).
+Unfortunately, this accuracy can be misleading in light of the actual dynamics that are likely occurring.
+Culturally, people tend to accept metrics and computed numbers over real life.
+In fact, they often distort their view of real life because of computed interpretations.

-We cannot content ourselves with observing and analyzing situations at any single moment but must instead try to determine where the whole system is heading over time for many people, certainly those associated with weapon systems development, this is an extremely difficult task.
-(Dörner, 1997)
+We cannot content ourselves with observing and analyzing situations at any single moment but must instead try to determine where the whole system is heading over time for many people, certainly those associated with weapon systems development, this is an extremely difficult task. (p. xx)